-Career Development has a variety of assessment tools to help you learn more about your VIPS.
+Employer Engagement and Career Design has a variety of assessment tools to help you learn more about your VIPS.

 Most people, no matter what age or stage, need help if they are not sure of their direction.
-Make an appointment with a Career Development counselor to talk about what kind of self-assessment plan would work best for you.
+Make an appointment with an Employer Engagement and Career Design counselor to talk about what kind of self-assessment plan would work best for you.

 EXPLORE jobs you’re interested in.
 Check out the resources below:

 - NUcareers (formally known as HuskyCareerLink)

 - Career Development Majors Guides